dxx-rebirth/dxx-rebirth/dxx-readme.txt

       You will find the DOS- and a self made linux patch on http://www.dxx-rebirth.de.

+Linux: see dxx-compile.txt

 If you wish to add some extra levels like "Levels of the world" copy them to this directory, too.
 [NOTE: if you compiled the source, copy the files to your data directory you selected]

 If you want to create Shortcurts to D1X on your Desktop and/or WM there is a wonderful icon stored in this directory.
 Novacron aka Troy Anderson of http://www.planetdescent.com has created it and allowed me to implement it to this release.
 Thanks again, Novacron!
 [NOTE: for the source you need to download this icons from http://www.dxx-rebirth.de]

-This package contains a set of HiRes fonts and briefing pictures D1X-Rebirth will use.
+The windows package contains a set of HiRes fonts and briefing pictures D1X-Rebirth will use.
 If you don't want them, delete them, move them to another directory, or whatever you want.
-[NOTE: if you compiled the source you need to download these HiRes sets from Http://www.dxx-rebirth.de and store them into your data path]
+[NOTE: if you compiled the source you need to download these HiRes sets from http://www.dxx-rebirth.de and store them into your data path]

-NOTE for Linux:
-D1X-Rebirth will probably need a special version of libstdc++.
-This file is located in the subdirectory "lib".
-Place this file to "/usr/lib".
-But do NOT overwrite any of your libs.
-If D1X-Rebirth refuses to work, please use the source to create your very own binary.

 WARNING:
 IF YOU UPDATE FROM v0.31 OR OLDER RESET YOUR RESOLUTION AND CONTROLS IN THE